m4ttsch/omscs-notes-notes/computer-networks/naming-addressing-forwarding.md

 ![](https://assets.omscs.io/3F356D3E-6C34-4CA1-80D8-7737CF451F74.png)

-Let’s suppose we want to look up 10111.
+Let's suppose we want to look up 10111.
 All we have to do is spell this out in the trie.

 ![](https://assets.omscs.io/4256A2BF-5C90-4EED-8D75-4D057BF9C50C.png)